Fardin-Data/Superstore-Sales-Analysis---Forecasting/README.md

 - **Advanced Analytics**: Predict future sales trends based on historical data.
 - **Power Query**: Clean and transform raw data into a structured format.

+## Files Information
+`Data`

+- **SuperStore Processed Data:** This file holds the data that has undergone cleaning and processing.
+- **Sales TimeSeries:** This file includes an additional table created using DAX, which played a role in the forecasting process.

+`Results`

+- **Dashboard:** Within this section, you will find two sheets - one dedicated to the interactive dashboard and the other to the forecasting report.

 ## Data Source

 The Superstore Sales Data used in this project can be accessed [here](https://drive.google.com/drive/folders/1t_r26xUjm5ZyEFFOF3AD1BmOvUgQaxd1?usp=sharing).